gfanti/dandelion-simulations/README.md

 - Python 3.7.2
 - NetworkX 2.2

+## Output format
+The results of these simulations will be written to a *.mat file, which can be read by Matlab or Octave.
+Upon running the code below, load "results/sim_data.mat".
+You will find a dictionary with the following fields, which are a combination of the configuration settings of the experiment, and the measured results:
+	p_means: 	array of the mean adversarial precision in mapping transactions to nodes
+	r_means: 	array of the mean adversarial recall in mapping transactions to nodes
+	p_stds:		array of the standard deviation of measured adversarial precision
+	r_stds:		array of the standard deviation of measured adversarial recall
+	ps:			array containing the values of spy fraction p used in the experiment
+	num_nodes:	integer n, the number of nodes in the simulated graph
+	graph_type:	the type of graph (random regular, etc.)
+	sim_settings:	list of other simulation settings specified in config

 #### Figure 3: Average precision as a function of p for random, directed, d-regular graphs

 ```